DerekDardzinski/marom_group_docs/docs/notes/Cluster Setup.md

 ## Installing a Text Editor
 ### Helix Text Editor
 In most linux systems the default text editor is Vi/Vim/Nano.
 These are all either difficult to work in or difficult to configure.
 I would recommend installing the <a href="https://helix-editor.com/" target="_blank">Helix text editor</a> since it comes pre-installed with language-server functionalities and lots of nice themes.
+If you aren't familiar with working in a vim-like editor try going through the tutorial after you install the editor `hx --tutor`.

 #### Installing Rust
 I found that the most reliable way to install on our clusters is building it from source.
 The first step is to install `rust` using mamba